nmortari/NexusProgrammability/docs/Telemetry/gNMI/1-gNMIOverview.md

 ## gNMI Subscription
 gNMI subscription can be used with both dial-in or dial-out methods.

 * For dial-in subscriptions, the client has the configuration of what it would like from the switch.
-It will then reach out and
+It will connect to the switch and pull the information listed in the client subscription configuration.
+* For dial-out subscriptions, the switch has the configuration of what to provide to the client.
+It will connect to the client and send the information listed in the switch subscription configuration.

 Starting in NX-OS 9.3.1, Nexus switches support the following subscription features:

 * Once
-    * The switch will send current values only once.
+    * Collect current values only once.
 * Poll
     * When the switch receives a poll message, it will send current values.
 * Stream - Sample
-    * The switch will send current values every stream interval.
+    * Collect current values every stream interval.
 Supported time interval ranges are from 1 to 604800 seconds.
 The default sample time is 10 seconds.
+* Stream - On_Change
+    * Collect current values immediately.
+After this intiial collection, only collect values when there is a change.
+* Stream - Target_Defined
+    * This allows the target to define the best type of subscription to use.